MaggieShao596/The_Calorie_Step_Connection/README.md

 | RMSE | 0.859 | **0.211** |
 | R² | 0.142 | **0.948** |

-The final model achieves an $R^2$ of **0.948**, meaning it explains 94.8% of the variation in log-transformed calorie content — a dramatic improvement over the baseline's 14.2%.
+The final model achieves an R² of **0.948**, meaning it explains 94.8% of the variation in log-transformed calorie content,it's a dramatic improvement over the baseline's 14.2%.
 The RMSE also dropped from 0.859 to 0.211, indicating much more accurate predictions.
 This improvement is driven by the addition of macronutrient features that directly determine calorie content from a biological standpoint, combined with polynomial feature interactions that capture non-linear relationships between nutritional variables.

 ## Fairness Analysis